julien-blanchon/muwanx/README.md

 ---

 **Muwanx** is a browser-based mujoco playground powered by [mujoco_wasm](https://github.com/zalo/mujoco_wasm) and [ONNX Runtime](https://github.com/microsoft/onnxruntime).
-It enables MuJoCo simulations with real-time trained policy control, running entirely in your browser - no server for simulation required.
+It enables MuJoCo simulations with real-time trained policy control, running entirely in the browser - no server for simulation required.
 Perfect for sharing interactive demos as static sites (such as GitHub Pages), rapidly prototyping RL policies, or building customizable environments for experimentation and visualization.